zumbov2/swissparl/examples/ex1.md

 The function `get_tables` of `swissparl` shows that the [Webservices](https://ws.parlament.ch/odata.svc/) contain a table called *BusinessRole*.
-By using the `get_glimpse` function, we see that the table contains data on the role of politicians in businesses.
+By using the `get_glimpse` function, we see that the table ittself contains data on the role of councillors in political businesses.

 ``` r
 glimpse_br <- swissparl::get_glimpse("BusinessRole", rows = 1000)